Poggesi Umbrellas are built to be robust, even in strong winds.

 “Large branches in motion; whistling heard in telegraph wires; (handheld) umbrellas used with difficulty”.

-In such winds you would most likely be only keeping the umbrella open for ‘convenience’ such as keeping cushions dry.
+In such winds you would most likely be keeping the umbrella open only for ‘convenience’ such as keeping cushions dry.
 When the main canopy starts to sway you would be wise to close the umbrella.
 However, if your umbrella is in an enclosed / protected position you should use your experience to determine your action.
+If the umbrella is installed on a rooftop, it MUST BE CLOSED in these conditions.

 Winds up to 61 kph / 40 mph